High School Summer Research Program

-The Accelerate Cancer Education (ACE) program is a summer research program specifically designed for minority and underserved high school students.
+The Accelerate Cancer Education (ACE) program is a paid summer research program specifically designed for high school students living in Wyandotte County, Kansas and Jackson County, Missouri.
 The goals of the 6-week program are to expose students interested in biomedical careers to firsthand educational experiences related to oncology, introduce them to a variety of potential career paths and demonstrate the commitment of The University of Kansas Cancer Center to a diverse workforce by offering a comprehensive education and training experience to a wide variety of students.

 Furthermore, minority groups in this country bear a greater burden for some forms of cancer, due to poverty which creates barriers to cancer prevention, early detection and high-quality treatment.
 Evidence also suggests that minority patients, in some cases, are more comfortable receiving medical care from a minority healthcare professional.

 Before this, I had never been in a lab.
 Working with cancer cells is the coolest thing. –ACE student

 To deliver on the goals of the program, ACE participants are exposed to a wide-ranging oncology-focused curriculum on-site at the cancer center.
 Each student is matched with a faculty mentor and tasked with a summer research project.
 Projects may take place in the laboratory, clinic or in an office setting, allowing the participants to explore a specific facet of cancer research in greater depth.
 At the conclusion of the program, ACE participants present their projects in a poster session.
 Participants will also receive a $2,580 stipend upon program completion.
 The cancer center is proud to offer this important educational opportunity to local students in the community.